“I hate hospitals,” Gran said beside me.

 “I will.
 Thank you for talking to me.”

 She chuckled.
 “Relax, Krista.
 You and I don’t have a problem.”
 The laughter slipped from her voice.
 “But break my son’s heart, and I’ll come for you.”

 Uh…yikes.
 She sounded deadly serious.
-This must have been where Jakob got his scary side from.
+This must have been where Jakob got his scary side.

 “I’ll try not to,” I told her.

-I set my phone down on my kitchen island and turned around.
-The main living area in my apartment was open concept, kitchen spilling into dining and living room.
+I set my phone on my kitchen island and turned around.
+The main living area in my new apartment was open concept, kitchen spilling into dining and living room.
 A slider was set in the far wall, with a small balcony looking out onto a much nicer pool than the one at my old place.
-I started pacing back and forth to and from it as I mulled everything over.
-All this time I’d been so focused on my own shit, on working through everything that had happened and how I felt about it.
+I started pacing as I mulled everything over.
+All this time, I’d been so focused on my own shit, on working through everything that had happened and how I felt about it.
 I’d interpreted Jakob’s taunting in the bar as playfulness.
 That, like me, he was weirdly enjoying this little separation.
 He said he liked riling me up; it was a fair assumption to make.
 But what if I’d misread the situation like I’d misread everything else?
 What if instead of teasing me to get a rise out of me, he was being mean?
 I’d forgiven him, I wanted him, all his baggage included, but had he forgiven me?
 Did he still want me?

 A knock sounded from my door.

 My feet were already moving in its direction before my brain fully processed the noise.
 Was it Jakob?
 I stopped mid-stride.
 Or Redding?
 I’d spent the last several days paranoid in the extreme, checking over my shoulder any time I felt exposed, having a co-worker follow me home every night and stand in my doorway, ready to press 9-1-1 while I searched my apartment for signs of forced entry or an intruder.